🦘 Math Kangaroo Grade All Felix 1-2 Ecolier 3-4 Benjamin 5-6 Kadett 7-8 Junior 9-10 Student 11-12 ⇄ switch contest

 Problem 10 · 2019 Math Kangaroo Medium

-Spatial & Visual Reasoning spatial-reasoningsequence-of-figures
+Spatial & Visual Reasoning paper-cuttingspatial-reasoningcomposition

 Figure for Math Kangaroo 2019 Problem 10